Clement Vismara: Mong Lin mission

 Despite the difficulties of a primitive, dangerous and often hostile environment, Vismara continued his activities, and expanded during the 1930s when he founded other missions (Keng Lap, Mong Yong e Mong Pyak) with resident missionaries and nuns.

 Vismara identified the pagan and fatalistic conception of life as the blocking element of tribal society: men often do not work and are addicted to opium, women and children are commonly abused, abandoned, sold or killed.

 He concentrated his efforts on giving more rewarding jobs to indigenous people becoming first a farmer, then a breeder, a tailor, a barber, a mason, a lumberjack and so on.
 His objective was mainly to help orphans and widows, women who were abandoned by everyone and considered bearers of bad luck.
 Unlike other missionaries he tried, whenever possible, to maintain a healthy lifestyle: schedule of day, cleaning, suitable clothing, ordered eating, use of dishes.
 This behaviour, along with his strength, improved his stamina.

 In June 1941, while the Japanese planned to occupy Burma, Vismara was interned by the British army in Kalaw with twelve other Italian missionaries because they belonged to an enemy nation.
 In January 1942, the Japanese army invaded Burma and in late April they freed the Italian missionaries held in Kalaw.
 The Mong Lin mission (where Vismara arrived at the end of August) was intact but almost occupied by the Japanese army.
 Vismara reopened the orphanage and undertook work as a woodcutter for the soldiers, together with his boys.

 In 1945, the war ended and in 1948 Burma got its independence, followed by the beginning of separatist guerrillas which involved ethnic groups of the area (in the years 1950-1955 five brethren of PIME were murdered: Pietro Galastri, Mario Vergara, Alfredo Cremonesi, Pietro Manghisi, Eliodoro Farronato).
 In the first 31 years of his mission father Clement was able to turn Mong Lin into a town with about 4,000 baptized people.

 Mong Ping mission

-Although nearly sixty, Father Vismara was in good health and he raised a good deal of foreign aid by writing many letters and articles where he told, brilliantly and wittily, of the life he led.
+Father Vismara raised foreign aid through published letters and articles in which he explained his life in Burma.

 In January 1955 Clement was sent by surprise by the bishop, Msgr.
 Guercilena, to Mong Ping, 225 km away, a higher and more healthy place, but where he had to start almost from scratch.
 He wrote to his friend Pietro Migone: «My dear, my heart wavers! after thirty-two years, when I least expect it I was transferred from Mong Lin to Mong Ping. ...I obey because I'm convinced that if I did on my own I should have got it all wrong».